-Chart 2 is a line chart that shows that between 1972 and 2015 the numbers of licensed taxis in London, and in England and Wales outside of London, both broadly followed an increasing trend, albeit at different rates.
-Since 2015 the numbers have fallen, with a particularly sharp fall seen since 2020, which is likely to be at least in part due to the coronavirus pandemic.
+Chart 2 was a line chart that showed that between 1972 and 2015 the numbers of licensed taxis in London, and in England and Wales outside of London, had both broadly followed an increasing trend, albeit at different rates.
+Since 2015 the numbers had fallen, with a particularly sharp fall seen since 2020, which was likely to be at least in part due to the coronavirus pandemic.

-The number of taxis in 2023 was substantially higher than in 1972: the numbers of licensed taxis almost quadrupled in England and Wales outside of London (increasing from 12,400 to 46,400), while over the same period the numbers in London increased by 45% (from 10,100 to 15,100).
-Prior to 2005 the only data available relates to the number of licensed taxis and licensed taxi drivers for England and Wales as a whole.
-Other than for London, data at a lower geographical level is not available.
+The number of taxis in 2023 was substantially higher than in 1972: the numbers of licensed taxis had almost quadrupled in England and Wales outside of London (increasing from 12,400 to 46,400), while over the same period the numbers in London had increased by 45% (from 10,100 to 15,100).
+Prior to 2005 the only data available related to the number of licensed taxis and licensed taxi drivers for England and Wales as a whole.
+Other than for London, data at a lower geographical level was not available.